maseranw/payfast-sub-app/README.md

-# SubApp - Supabase + PayFast Subscription App
+# PayfastReactSubscribeApp - Supabase + PayFast Subscription App

 This application serves as a comprehensive example demonstrating how to integrate and use the @ngelekanyo/payfast-subscribe-client package.
 It showcases a modern subscription management platform built with React, TypeScript, and Supabase, featuring PayFast payment processing, secure user management, and premium feature gating with a polished dark/light theme.